sunaku/readably/README.markdown

 Previewing
 ------------------------------------------------------------------------------

+Run `bundle exec rake preview` to launch a *local* live preview of your blog at http://localhost:35729/ which auto-updates when you modify your blog entries.

-Simply open the `content/index.html` file in your favorite web browser.
-After making changes to a blog entry, run `bundle exec rake`, and then reload the corresponding web page in your web browser.
+Alternatively, you can manually preview your blog entries as follows.
+First, open the `content/index.html` file in your Web browser.
+Then, whenever you modify your blog sources, run `bundle exec rake` and refresh your Web browser.

 ------------------------------------------------------------------------------
 Publishing